 Ask your team.
 Send out a survey, chat to people.

 People have different mindsets and perspectives, shaped by different experiences, and they have probably tried out different L&D initiatives already!
 Leverage their creativity, collect their suggestions and gauge their expectations.

 Ask what's worked historically, what works now?
 What stopped working?
 What causes friction, what can be improved?
 What are people's suggestions and thoughts?
+It may even be helpful to directly ask what type of learning culture they would like to see — after all they may come from a company that had one.
 Gather knowledge, it will be your base for the next step.

 🔩 Build an MVP, it makes you da real MVP